 How many agents should I work with?

-If you decide to work with an agent, you may contact several agents about various apartments.
-Some agents may only work with a few listings; therefore, you may need to work with multiple agents to cover all the apartments that you are interested in viewing.
-It’s possible that you may find an agent who can show them a wide variety of listings.
+If you decide to work with an agent, you may contact several agents about their services.
+Some agents may only work with a few neighborhoods; therefore, you may need to work with multiple agents to cover all the apartments that you are interested in viewing.
+It’s possible that you may find an agent who can show you a wide variety of listings.
 Everyone has their own experience, and some may successfully rent the first apartment they look at with one agent, while others may meet with several agents before signing a lease.
+Check out RentHop’s Elite Agent page to find experienced agents to work with.

 No matter what you decide to do, you should be aware of the following:

 • Sometimes it’s good to try out multiple agents.
-If you feel uncomfortable with an agent for any reason, reach out to another agent at their brokerage to find someone who you communicate well with.
+If you feel uncomfortable with an agent for any reason, reach out to another agent at their brokerage to find someone who works best for you.

 • If you plan to use the help of multiple agents, let those agents know.
 This will open lines of communication, and you can tell an agent if you’ve already seen a unit or ones in the area that you did not like, helping each agent find more properties that you want to view.